 All cost improvements achieved by Seller will be shared and will result in lower Production Prices and this BSCA will be updated accordingly.
 The Parties will review the Joint Productivity Plan annually and will continuously work to identify opportunities to share the benefits of productive improvements.

-RESERVE

-RESERVE
+RESERVE.

 Enterprise Credit Risk Office Visibility.

 Seller Information.